 The food that we produce and sell at Shaded Grove Farm Market is all-natural and raised with care.
 There are no harmful chemicals sprayed on this farm.

-Our beef and lamb is 100% grass-fed and grass-finished.
+Our beef and lamb are 100% grass-fed and grass-finished.
 They graze on our beautiful Mississippi pastures helping to fertilize and strengthen the soil.

 Our pasture-raised pigs live outdoors, rooting for seeds and leaves and rolling in the mud, and also get access to non-GMO feed.

-Our chicken and eggs come from pasture-raised birds who eat non-GMO feed.
+Our chicken and eggs come from pasture-raised birds that eat non-GMO feed.